ONSdigital/rm-action-service/README.md

     * Create an Action Request for cancellation.
     * Place the Action Request on the ActionInstruction queue.

-### CSV Ingester (default: whenever a CSV file is found to ingest in /tmp/csv)
-* Parse each CSV line into an ActionRequest and place it into a bucket based on its Handler and whether its a `REQUEST_INSTRUCTION` or `CANCEL_INSTRUCTION`.
-* If any line fails to parse, rename the CSV file with an indication of which line needs fixing.
-* Place the Action Request(s) on the ActionInstruction queue.

 ### Plan Execution (default: 1s delay between invocations)
 * For each action plan:
     * If there are no cases in the local database for the action plan, do nothing.